Brayheart/Brayheart/README.md

 - 🌱 I’m currently learning **React**

-- 👨‍💻 All of my projects are available at [www.tylerbray.dev](https://www.tylerbray.dev)

 - 💬 Ask me about **My published research!**

 - 📫 How to reach me **tylerhbray@gmail.com**